Does Tim Pat Coogan have the evidence to show that the Great Hunger was an act of genocide, a result of English racism?

 The most significant section of Tim Pat Coogan’s book on the Irish Famine is not his own writing, but his printing of the United Nations definition of genocide.

 “The Famine Plot,” published by Palgrave MacMillan, was released in America in 2012 and Coogan should have been here to launch it that November, but in a separate and equally confounding plot, he was denied a visa to come here by the American Embassy in Dublin.

 The conclusion from his book, however, is unmistakable.

 Ireland’s most prominent historian, who has previously created definitive portraits of both Michael Collins and Eamon De Valera, has now pointed the finger squarely at the British during the Famine and stated it was genocide.

 Tim Pat Coogan has painstakingly outlined the disregard shown to the Irish

 It is a big charge, but Coogan is a big man, physically, intellectually, and in every sense.
 This makes it a very effective accusation.
 Coogan has painted a portrait of devastating neglect, abuse, and mismanagement that certainly fits the genocide concept.

 I mean, if we go back to that time, Ireland was the equivalent of Puerto Rico or Samoa, massive dependencies on the United States today.

-If there were a massive food shortage in either of those two countries, we would hope that the US would step up to the plate, literally, although President Trump's response in the wake of Hurricane Maria in 2017 was far from upstanding, claiming that the island was to blame for its ongoing humanitarian crisis following the natural disaster.
+If there was a massive food shortage in either of those two countries, we would hope that the US would step up to the plate, literally, although President Trump's response in the wake of Hurricane Maria in 2017 was far from upstanding, claiming that the island was to blame for its ongoing humanitarian crisis following the natural disaster.